ethanwfang/ethanwfang/README.md

 ### Profile
 I am an undergraduate student at CWRU studying computer science and mathematics.
 I am heavily interested in math theory, machine learning, and quant research.

 As I dive deeper into ML, I am documenting my progress as I learn in my "Intro to ML" repo (pinned).
+I am currently working on Palo.ai, an intelligent virtual assistant aiming to address an issue in corporate companies.

 ### Experience
 - Palo.ai